[Updated 2 August 2017]

 - It identifies and mobilises individual and community assets, skills and passions

 - It is community driven – ‘building communities from the inside out’ (Kretzmann & McKnight, 1993)

 - It is relationship driven.

-Have a look at a 5 minute video of Wendy McCaig giving a great example of ABCD in action.
+You might like to look at this 5 minute video by Wendy McCaig of a great example of ABCD in action.

 Focuses on community assets and strengths

 Kretzmann (2010) suggest some potential consequences of the needs map when communities are labelled being needy and deficient.
 People living in the community may begin to internalise this portrayal and see themselves as being deficient.
-It can be a vicious cycle.
-As a community is labelled as unsafe, toxic and deficient, residents stop turning to each other for support and can become scared of their own community.
+It can be a vicious cycle because as a community is labelled as unsafe, toxic and deficient, residents stop turning to each other for support and can become scared of their own community.
 Relationships within the community thus start to deteriorate.

 But we can ask questions in two ways.

 What are the barriers to creating change?